Alegzandr/reverie/README.md

 # PitchSongs 🎵

 A modern, professional **free online audio editor** for transforming your music with audio effects.
-Create sped-up versions, slow+reverb remixes, or immersive 8D audio - all directly in your browser with complete privacy and exports that mirror your original format and quality. **No download or installation required** - works 100% online.
+Create sped-up versions, slow+reverb remixes, immersive 8D audio, or bass boosted tracks - all directly in your browser with complete privacy and exports that mirror your original format and quality. **No download or installation required** - works 100% online.

 **🌐 Live Demo:** [alegzandr.github.io/pitch-songs](https://alegzandr.github.io/pitch-songs/)